Dialvive/Handsapp.org/.github/ISSUE_TEMPLATE/pull-request-template.md

 Ex.
 When X happens, Y happens next, and [...]
 (Use an ordered list that match the previous list for multiple changes)

-**What is changing?**
-Briefly describe the scope of the change(s) and new behavior or expected impacts.
-Ex.
-X page's css attribute has been replaced with [...]
-(Use an ordered list that match the previous list for multiple changes)

 **Where can we see the result of these changes?**
 List the main browsers, pages, url's, etc where we can validate the changes.
 Ex.
 Firefox 12.3 MacOS, /words